 Getting clear about the “safe space” for internal tools will help give everyone peace of mind.
 Stakeholders may be happy to have teams build tools that are not-user facing, or don’t touch PII or other sensitive data.
 Deciding what is off-limits or requires further approval will help alleviate concerns massively.

 - Define the process for tool selection

 Getting tool selection right can save huge downstream discomfort.
-Engineering and data teams are going to want to make sure that new additions to the stack are compliant and easy to integrate with downstream.
+Engineering and data teams are going to want to make sure that new additions to the stack are compliant and easy to integrate with existing tools.
 Defining a lightweight process for tooling sign-off can be a game changer.

 - Commit to invest in documentation

-All too often, no-code solutions are poorly documented or well-understood outside of their creators.
-This is a huge deficiency in the space and something that we are actively looking to solve at AirOps.
+All too often, no-code solutions are poorly documented or misunderstood outside of their creators.
 Instilling a culture of documentation early is critical to ensure durability of no-code solutions.
 Loom videos in a centralized Notion/Coda or Confluence space can be a great way to ensure longevity of no-code tools, especially when team members leave the organization.
-Institutional knowledge capture is key to long term health of your no-code tooling.
+Capturing institutional knowledge helps ensure the long term health of your no-code tooling solutions.